Welcome to Start School Later

 “Daylight saving time increases our morning exposure to darkness and evening exposure to sunlight, the most powerful timing cue for the human body clock,” said Dr. Shannon Sullivan, chair of the American Academy of Sleep Medicine Public Safety Committee and clinical professor of sleep medicine at Stanford University School of Medicine.
 “The time change causes misalignment between the body’s daily rhythm and the clock, making it harder to fall asleep at night, disrupting sleep quality, and leading to sleep loss which can negatively impact health and safety.
 DST results in more darkness in the morning hours, and more light in the evening hours.
 Adopting permanent DST also would undo the benefits of delaying start times for middle schools and high schools.”

-Here are position statements and research from organizations such as the American Academy of Sleep Medicine and others that inform the Start School Later position:
+Here are position statements and research from organizations such as the American Academy of Sleep Medicine and others that support Permanent Standard Time:

 - Ditching the daylight saving time change for better sleep, health and safety (AASM)